 Wine rated (2022 guide) 94/100

-A lovely, welcoming and inviting nose, expressive and generous.
-Fresh, juicy and supple, the wine sparkles with lively acidity that gives it a boost, then the tannins come into play, filling the palate with dense flavors of fruit and wet stone.
-The mouthfeel is full, but in a pleasant way, structured and well-rounded.
+A lovely, welcoming, and inviting nose—expressive and generous.
+Fresh, juicy, and supple, the wine sparkles with a lively acidity that gives it a real kick, then the tannins come into play, filling the palate with dense flavors of fruit and wet stone.
+The palate is full-bodied, yet pleasant, structured, and well-rounded.
 Well-defined fruit.
-The tannins just need to calm down a little and let the wine develop.
+The tannins just need to mellow a bit and let the wine develop.

 Guide Hachette des vins